Global Positioning System: Predecessors

 Precise navigation would enable United States ballistic missile submarines to get an accurate fix of their positions before they launched their SLBMs.
-The USAF, with two thirds of the nuclear triad, also had requirements for a more accurate and reliable navigation system.
+The USAF, with two-thirds of the nuclear triad, also had requirements for a more accurate and reliable navigation system.
 The U.S. Navy and U.S. Air Force were developing their own technologies in parallel to solve what was essentially the same problem.
 To increase the survivability of ICBMs, there was a proposal to use mobile launch platforms (comparable to the Soviet SS-24 and SS-25) and so the need to fix the launch position had similarity to the SLBM situation.

-In 1960, the Air Force proposed a radio-navigation system called MOSAIC (MObile System for Accurate ICBM Control) that was essentially a 3-D LORAN.
-A follow-on study, Project 57, was performed in 1963 and it was "in this study that the GPS concept was born."
-That same year, the concept was pursued as Project 621B, which had "many of the attributes that you now see in GPS" and promised increased accuracy for Air Force bombers as well as ICBMs.
+In 1960, the Air Force proposed a radio-navigation system called MOSAIC (MObile System for Accurate ICBM Control) that was essentially a 3-D LORAN System.
+A follow-on study, Project 57, was performed in 1963 and it was "in this study that the GPS concept was born".
+That same year, the concept was pursued as Project 621B, which had "many of the attributes that you now see in GPS" and promised increased accuracy for U.S. Air Force bombers as well as ICBMs.

 Updates from the Navy TRANSIT system were too slow for the high speeds of Air Force operation.
 The Naval Research Laboratory (NRL) continued making advances with their Timation (Time Navigation) satellites, first launched in 1967, second launched in 1969, with the third in 1974 carrying the first atomic clock into orbit and the fourth launched in 1977.

 Another important predecessor to GPS came from a different branch of the United States military.
 In 1964, the United States Army orbited its first Sequential Collation of Range (SECOR) satellite used for geodetic surveying.
 The SECOR system included three ground-based transmitters at known locations that would send signals to the satellite transponder in orbit.
 A fourth ground-based station, at an undetermined position, could then use those signals to fix its location precisely.
 The last SECOR satellite was launched in 1969.